lwjohnst86/analyzing-cohorts-course/chapter1.md

 ```

 `@instructions`
-- Now, we want to count the cases of `prevmi` and `prevchd` for each `followup_visit_number`.
+- Now, we want to count the cases of `prevmi` and `prevchd` for each follow-up visit number.
-- Use `gather` to create new columns "disease" and "cases" specific to the two diseases.
+- Use `gather` to create new columns called "disease" and "cases", that are specific to the two diseases.

 `@hint`
 - Gather the correct disease columns as written in the instructions.